-- Research and development expense increased due to higher employee compensation cost of \$4.1 million, primarily due to growth in headcount at our India development center, and a \$1.0 million increase in consulting expense. - Selling and marketing expense increased primarily due a \$5.1 million increase in employee compensation, which primarily reflects increased headcount.
-Other increases included \$1.1 million in consulting expense, \$0.7 million in travel expense, and \$0.6 million in marketing and demonstration systems. - General and administrative expense increased due to increased legal expense of \$8.2 million, primarily related to a \$7.7 million settlement of patent litigation.
-Employee compensation also increased by \$2.8 million, which reflects a \$1.2 million increase in stock compensation cost. - Amortization of intangible assets costs increased slightly due to the purchase of certain developed technology during the fourth quarter of fiscal 2007 - Restructuring recoveries during fiscal 2007 primarily reflect adjustments related to the return to use of previously restructured facilities.
+- Denotes % of total revenue - Denotes % change from 2007 to 2008 - Research and development expense increased due to higher employee compensation cost of \$12.8 million, including a \$1.6 million increase in share-based compensation expense, primarily reflecting increased headcount.
+Other increases included \$3.6 million in consulting expense and \$1.6 million in non-capitalized development tools and software maintenance support. - Selling and marketing expense increased primarily due a \$9.3 million increase in employee compensation, including a \$2.5 million increase in share-based compensation expense, primarily reflecting increased headcount.
+Other increases included \$2.0 million in consulting expense, \$1.8 million in travel and entertainment expense, \$1.5 million in facilities and information systems expenses and \$1.2 million in marketing programs. - General and administrative expense increased due to increased legal expense of \$8.2 million, primarily related to a \$7.7 million settlement of patent litigation during the first quarter of fiscal 2008.
+Increased general and administrative expense also reflects a \$5.3 million increase in employee compensation, including a \$1.5 million increase in share-based compensation expense, primarily reflecting increased headcount.
+Other increases included \$2.4 million in facilities and information systems expenses and \$1.4 million in consulting expense. - Amortization of intangible assets costs increased due to the purchase of intangible assets associated with the acquisition of WWP.
+See Note 3 to the financial statements included in Item 1 of Part 1 of this report for additional information related to purchased intangible assets. - Restructuring recoveries during fiscal 2007 primarily reflect adjustments related to the return to use of previously restructured facilities.